 In recent years, there has been a tendency for some people to do their own conveyancing.
-However, as buying or selling a property can be fraught with legal pitfalls and is very time consuming, most people will use the services of a conveyancing solicitor.
-As solicitors will charge for this service, it is only fair to ask what they do for their fees.
+However, buying or selling a property can be time-consuming and fraught with legal pitfalls, so most people will use the services of a conveyancing solicitor.
+As solicitors will charge for this service, you should understand they do for their fees.

 What is conveyancing?

-Conveyancing is the legal process to transfer the ownership of property titles from one person to another.
-The conveyancing process begins once you have had an offer accepted on a property and ends once the contracts have been signed and the money transferred to complete the sale.
+Conveyancing is the legal process of transferring the ownership of property titles from one person to another.
+The conveyancing process begins once you have accepted a property, through to the exchange of contracts and ends once the contracts have been signed and the money transferred to complete the sale.